elastest/elastest.io-docs/docs/web-browsers/e2e-browser.md

 </pre>
 </div>

->   As you can see in the code, the @Before and @After hooks are declared in the test, but make use of the implementation of ElastestBaseTest.
-This is because Cucumber does not allow to extend classes that define hooks or step definition.
+<p>As you can see in the code, the @Before and @After hooks are declared in the test, but make use of the implementation of ElastestBaseTest.
+This is because Gauge does not allow to extend classes that define hooks or step definition.</p>

 <h5 class="small-subtitle">TJob Configuration</h5>